Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview of this awesome cat.

 Black Panther Natural Habitat

-- The natural habitat of jaguar black panthers include rainforests, thick tropical forests, coastal mangroves, swamps, grasslands, lowland river valleys, and mixed conifer forests.
+- The natural habitat of jaguar black panthers includes rainforests, thick tropical forests, coastal mangroves, swamps, grasslands, lowland river valleys, and mixed conifer forests.
 They prefer to live near water streams and rivers.

 Black Panthers In Captivity